Consumer Price Index FAQs

 Q. How are subsidies treated in the CPI?

-A. As with taxes, prices collected in the CPI include any subsidy or assistance provided directly by government that are tied to the level of consumption of a specific good or service.
-Examples of subsidies which are included in the CPI, include:
+A. As with taxes, prices collected in the CPI are adjusted for any subsidy or assistance provided directly by government that are tied to the level of consumption of a specific good or service.
+Examples of such subsidies include:

 INTERPRETING CPI RESULTS